Okay, so you’ve decided to get life insurance. Good call! The next question is, how much is enough life insurance?

 First, the basic things to ask: Who do you want to provide for with your life insurance policy?
 What costs are you looking to cover, and how long will you need to cover them?
 What existing assets and resources do you currently have that can help to pay those expenses?

-Lemonade offers term life insurance, which lasts for a specific amount of time (the ‘term’) and then expires.
+Lemonade offers no medical exam term life insurance, which lasts for a specific amount of time (the ‘term’) and then expires.

 In all the discussion that follows, we’re assuming you want to provide for your family’s needs if you were to pass unexpectedly—mortgage costs or college tuition, or to pay for your own funeral costs, aka ‘final expenses.’
 We’re assuming, if you don’t pass prematurely, you’ll have time to work, save, and contribute toward all those sorts of current and future expenses.

 To figure out your loved ones’ financial obligations, you’ll need basic figures like expenses and assets, and a rough idea of what those will be over a number of years into the future.